yuvaly0/FileInstaller/README.md

 ## Where is the rollback occures?
 As mentioned, 'FileInstaller' uses the RAII idiom, we refer to each action as a 'Resource'.
 If we got an exception during the running of the actions, we will set a property named *_shouldRollback*, in the dtor of 'Installer' we check this flag, and if needed we call *_rollbackHandler->rollback*.

+## Tests
+FileInstaller has tests for each Action, make sure to add them if you create your own action

 ## Example
 An example for a main function to look like is